VMBlakelock/destination-date-night/README.md

  - Discover what Destination Date Night is, how it works and what it reveals.
  - See a brand that draws users in and then after user interaction entices users to find out more.
  - Find its USP (unique selling point) is its uniqueness.
-During research the owner was unaware of a site like this.
+During initial research the owner was unaware of a site like this.
  - Understand what service it offers
  - Be encouraged to find out more about the brand and company by clicking links to socia media pages.
  - Be able to contact Destination Date Night with questions (via a contact form direct from site, via a link to social media, or telephone).